jeremiadams/pifotto/README.md

 # pifotto

-Personal practise project created similar to the natours project by Jonas Schmedtman (codingheroes.io).
+Personal practise project created similar to the natours project by Jonas Schmedtmann (codingheroes.io).